 Here is a first day cover, from 1960, sent to me by a fellow young stamp collector when I was thirteen years old.
 His name is Isato Yoshimura who then lived in Kumamoto City - Japan.
-Would be interesting if he found his name in a search here!
+Would be interesting if I found his name in a search here!
 I learned that this was the 100 year commemorative of the Kanrin Maru's sailing from Japan to San Francisco Bay in the US.
 Here is the Wiki summary : http://en.wikipedia.org/wiki/Japanese_warship_Kanrin_Maru

 Here are coronation issues for the colonies around the Straits of Malacca.
 1937 George VI with Elizabeth Angela Marguerite Bowes-Lyon, his wife, known as Queen Elizabeth The Queen Mother to avoid confusion with her daughter, Queen Elizabeth II.